Borrowing power calculator information

 - If we think your living expenses look a lot less than we’d expect, we may take a higher amount into account when working out your borrowing power.

 - Calculations are based on our Headline interest rate and are estimates only.
 The amount includes the monthly Loan Service Fee and NAB Personal Loan cover (if selected, for the first year).
-Headline rate is the rate that majority of our personal loan customers usually will get.
+The majority of our personal loan customers will get the headline rate or a lower rate.
 The interest rate you get may be different from the Headline rate and will be based on a number of factors, including the information you provide and our credit assessment.

 - We may also include interest rate buffers in our calculations.
 This allows us to factor in, to a degree, the effect of interest rate increases when working out how much you may be able to afford.